AnirbanTalukder/homework_4/README.md

-# Homework 3
+# Homework 4

 This is the 4th homework for the coding bootcamp

 ## Running the code

-The codes are linked with the index.html which will render the js and generate the password
+The codes are linked with the index.html which will render the js and code challenge

 ## Demo